|Ownership:||™ Hop Products Australia (HPA)|

 Experienced brewers have chosen the following hops as substitutions of Ella:

 Is Ella available in lupulin powder?

 Unfortunately, there is no lupulin powder version of the Ella hop.
-Neither Yakima Chief Hops (Cryo/LupuLN2) nor Haas (Lupomax) have created versions of this hop in lupulin powder form yet.
-This new type of hop product is pure concentrated lupulin powder, which leads to more flavor when used in the whirlpool or dry hop additions.
+Neither Yakima Chief Hops (Cryo/LupuLN2), Haas (Lupomax) or Hopsteiner have created versions of this hop in lupulin powder form yet.
+Too bad too - it is pure hop lupulin powder, which leads to huge, concentrated flavor when used in the whirlpool or dry hop additions.

 Ella Hop Statistics